-WELCOME TO OUR NEW SCULPTURE BLOG!
+WELCOME TO OUR SCULPTURE BLOG!

 OUTDOOR SCULPTUREGallery Director Polly Bielecka offers a few tips on placing sculpture outdoors - May 2020